-The current study offers an essential insight into heritage tourism by investigating the primary resources of information on which a person builds travel aims, such as the user-generated content (UGC) based awareness, which is consistently considered essential in the selection of destination and purchases of travelrelated products.
-Studying scenic user-generated content (SUGC) is an essential subject in the realm of tourism research as a researcher in the past looked as an essential construct in product placement and advertisement relationships as it supports in persuasion process (Lee & Gretzel, 2012), however in services, especially in tourism there still needed further research.
-More recently, a widespread appeal of information provision of commercial electronic WOM (e-WOM) via online platforms such as social media and mobile applications and awareness spread from UGC also become a prevalence growing resource that influences tourist intentions towards heritage sites (Mehmood et al., 2018; Naqvi et al., 2018).
+The current study offers an essential insight into heritage tourism by investigating the primary information resources on which a person builds travel aims, such as user-generated content (UGC) based awareness, which is consistently considered essential in selecting destinations and purchases of travel-related products.
+Studying scenic user-generated content (SUGC) is an essential subject in the realm of tourism research as researchers in the past looked as an essential construct in product placement and advertisement relationships as it supports in persuasion process (Lee & Gretzel, 2012), however in services, especially in tourism there still needed further research.
+More recently, a widespread appeal of information provision of commercial electronic WOM via online platforms such as social media and mobile applications and awareness spread from UGC also become a prevalence growing resource that influences tourist intentions towards heritage sites (Mehmood et al., 2018; Naqvi et al., 2018).
 Marketers and destination planners are incredibly interested in the influence of SUGC on travel intention and site selection.

-Similarly, place attachment is another essential construct for visiting potential places and is considered the basis for evaluating and selecting travel sites (Kim et al., 2017).
+Consumers develop strong ties to brands and a strong sense of attachment or attachment to their favourite brands, leading to repeat buying behaviour, abridged price sympathy, and improved consumer loyalty; gaining a deeper understanding of brand attachment provides a prevailing tool for sympathetic and helping modelling mechanisms to improve company profitability and revenue growth (Hemsley-Brown, 2023).
+Similarly, heritage attachment is another essential construct for visiting potential places and is considered the basis for evaluating and selecting travel sites (Kim et al., 2017).
 Place attachment refers to an individual emotional link with the physical site through interaction (Milligan, 1998).
 The existing literature focuses on place attachment as an already experienced destination (Loureiro, 2014; Prayag & Ryan, 2012; Yuksel et al., 2010), hence lacking evidence of non-travelled or imagined places.
-Therefore, this study is the first of its kind that considered a heritage site attachment (HSA) as a mediator in our framework, and an individual may also attach to the destinations through pictorial stimuli shared via UGC (Hosany et al., 2020), which raised a fundamental question on how the place attachment mediates the relationship between SUGC and travel intention towards heritage sites.
+Therefore, this study is the first of its kind that considered a heritage brand attachment (HBA) as a mediator in our framework, and an individual may also attach to the destinations through pictorial stimuli shared via UGC (Hosany et al., 2020), which raised a fundamental question on how the HBA mediates the relationship between SUGC and travel intention towards heritage sites.